+If there is one thing having kids at home all day during the pandemic taught us, it’s how grateful we are for the hard work and dedication of teachers working year-round to support our kids.
 Not sure how to thank your kid’s teacher this year?
-With many schools across the country being mostly virtual, parents and kids may not be able to say their goodbyes or thank yous in person.
 Even if you don’t have your teacher’s address, it is possible to send them a small token to show how much they’re appreciated.

 Here are some e-gift ideas that will go straight into their inbox